The Twins Birth Story: Ayla and Kiana

 I really didn't want to take pitocin, as I've heard enough horror

+stories about that.
 But I also agreed with my doctor and was so

 awfully huge and uncomfortable that I started getting really anxious.